dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 ## Secret Key

-For signing our JWT's we'll need a secret key.
+For signing our JWT's on the **server side** we'll need a secret key.
 Might as well set that up now.

-We'll need to create an `API_SECRET` environment variable with some long random string (any characters).
-This is just like what we did for the slackbot assignment.
+We'll need to create an `AUTH_SECRET` environment variable with some long random string (any characters).

 Use the [`dotenv`](https://www.npmjs.com/package/dotenv) module to import it into your code.
-IE. Save `API_SECRET="somerweklhjhdf9879av8v928cjka asdflkaj889"` into a `.env` file that you do not add to git (add .env to your .gitignore file).
+IE. Save `AUTH_SECRET="somerweklhjhdf9879av8v928cjka asdflkaj889"` into a `.env` file that you do not add to git (add .env to your .gitignore file).

 Then in your code wherever you need the secret you can use: